Dachhu7/GetCarz/README.md

 # GetCarz - Car Rental Website

 ## Description
-GetCarz is a responsive car rental website that provides an intuitive platform for users to explore car rental options, learn about various services, and manage their bookings through a downloadable app.
-The website features a modern design and user-friendly interface, ensuring a seamless experience across different devices.
+GetCarz is a responsive car rental website featuring a modern design and user-friendly interface.
+I worked extensively on the interactive features of the site using React, ensuring a seamless experience across all devices.
+The website also includes a downloadable app for convenient booking management on the go.

 ## Features
 - **Responsive Design**: Adapts to various screen sizes for an optimal viewing experience.